-A closure plan has been prepared as required by The Mineral Resources Act.
+A closure plan has been prepared as required by The Act on Mineral Activities.
 The Act specifies the requirement for a Closure Plan, a plan for steps to be taken on cessation of activities, which must be prepared and approved by the Government of Greenland before exploitation begins.
 A preliminary closure plan is presented at Appendix XV.